vidarr/ringbuffer/readme.md

-Now it becomes obvious why the 'ringbuffer_create()' function receives a `item_free` function as argument - to free overwritten items Providing the possibility to pass additional data to a callback is good practice
-- you will see an example for the usefullness of this practise later on.
+Now it becomes obvious why the 'ringbuffer_create()' function receives a `item_free` function as argument - to free overwritten items Providing the possibility to pass additional data to a callback is good practice - you will see an example for the usefulness of this practice in an instance.
 What remains is the `free()` implementation to free a Ringbuffer again.
 Again, implement a test first, then implement to pass the test.
 This test wont be a unit test, because the main functionality is just freeing